Programming

 • C Programming Tutorial 4: Pointers and Arrays

 A C program comprises of global data and functions.
 A program must have a main function and the execution starts at the first statement in the main function.
 A function has local data and statements.
 The control flow deals with the order in which statements are executed by a program.
-In this post, we ...
+In this post, we will ...

 • C Programming Tutorial 2: Data Types and Expressions

 Data is an important part of a program.
 In fact, programs are written so that data can be captured, processed, stored and presented to the user.
 The success of a program depends on how well data has been organized and used.
-In this post, we will be looking at data types and expressions in ...
+In this post, we will be looking at data types and expressions in programming ...

 • C Programming Tutorial 1 – Getting Started